House insulation

 • If you do it, do it well.

-• Better sooner rather than later.
+• Better sooner than later.

-• Never cut corners on home insulation.
+• Never skimp on home insulation.

 The main advantages of home insulation are:

-• reducing heating costs
+• cutting heating costs

-• avoid mould formation
+• avoid mold growth

-• comfort, both in winter and summer, with low fuel consumption
+• comfort in both winter and summer with low fuel consumption

 • reducing dependence on fuel and electricity.